 Locally led, rather than a donor-imposed, justification for scale was important

-The moral and technical justification to replicate or adapt these projects in different country contexts came from the local think tanks.
+The moral and technical justification to replicate or adapt these projects in different country contexts came from the local think tanks themselves.
 It wasn’t a foreign donor-imposed initiative.
-This also meant that those who took on the projects were accountable for their justification.
-In part because they had a stake to play in the outcomes (which included possible backlash from increasingly polarized political contexts).
+This also meant that those who took on the projects were accountable for their justification; in part, because they had a stake to play in the outcomes (which included possible backlash from increasingly polarized political contexts).

 We cannot predict if or when other think tanks in other countries will decide that they should develop a similar project.
 The context in many countries is not conducive enough: Venezuela and Nicaragua are two extreme cases.